cgarvie/dchan/server/README.md

 # *DONE* FIX THIS BUG . shows in Js console
 ## bundle.js:8654 Warning: Failed prop type: Invalid prop `multiple` of type `string` supplied to `Dropzone`, expected

-# ActiveSessions should be stored in rethinkdb, and sent using channels, to client, rather than being computed on client-side.
+# *DONE* ActiveSessions should be stored in rethinkdb, and sent using channels, to client, rather than being computed on client-side.
 So it should be much more lke users, msgs, threads, etc.

+# add RestoreSession to go with LoginUser

+# Maybe just have a ChangeFeed for the authenticated user's state, or their aliases?

 # Add abilityto send different styled warning/error/success messages back to client easily. snackbar themeing etc.